 By Mail: Sign the voluntary payment option on the back of the Parking Infraction Notice and mail the Parking Infraction Notice with your cheque to the address indicated below (Contact Us).
 Please be sure to write the Parking Infraction Notice number on the front of your cheque, payable to the Town of Collingwood.
 DO NOT SEND CASH.

 Online: Pay to Town of Collingwood - Tickets issued by Town of Collingwood

 For further clarification of Collingwood’s parking by-laws please contact:

 Disputing a Parking Infraction Notice

-Individuals may contest/dispute a Parking Infraction Notice / Notice of Impeding Conviction that has been issued to them by attending, in person, at the office indicated below (Contact Us).
-You or your agent must bring in the original Parking Infraction Notice / Notice of Impeding Conviction.
+Individuals may contest/dispute a Parking Infraction Notice / Notice of Impending Conviction that has been issued to them by attending, in person, at the office indicated below (Contact Us).
+You or your agent must bring in the original Parking Infraction Notice / Notice of Impending Conviction.
 For your convenience and to save time, you may call the office in advance for an appointment.

 If a resolution cannot be made through the First Attendance process, you or your agent may attend court by completing a Notice of Intention to Appear.

 97 Hurontario Street, P.O.
 BOX 157

 Collingwood Downtown Business Improvement Area (BIA)